alenasim/alenasim/README.md

 I'm currently on the lookout for exciting opportunities to shift my career **from Medical Device Engineering to the World of Tech!** Here's a brief introduction about me:

-- 🎓 Currently pursuing a Master's degree at Georgia Tech, specializing in [Computing Systems](https://omscs.gatech.edu/specialization-computing-systems).
+- 🎓 Currently pursuing a Master's degree at Georgia Tech, specializing in Computing Systems.

-- 👩🏻‍🔧 With over 5 years of experience as a medical device R&D engineer, I have honed my **critical thinking, problem-solving, and project management skills**.
+- 👩🏻‍🔧 With 5+ years of experience as a medical device R&D engineer, I have honed **critical thinking, problem-solving, & project management** skills.

-- 🌱 Passionate about programming, with a dedicated focus on studying Data Structures, Algorithms, and Object-oriented Programming, I thoroughly enjoy documenting my study journey.
-[Here](https://alenasim.com/data-structures-and-algorithms) is the link to my study blog with my summary notes.
+- 🌱 Passionate about programming, with a dedicated focus on studying Data Structures, Algorithms, and Object-oriented Programming, I thoroughly enjoy documenting my study journey and would love to share my notes [here](https://alenasim.com/data-structures-and-algorithms).
 Hope it helps!

-- 👨‍💻 Feel free to explore my portfolio and blog posts on [My Website](https://alenasim.com/)
+- 👨‍💻 Feel free to explore my portfolio and blog posts on [my website](https://alenasim.com/)

 - 📄 You can also delve into my professional journey [here](https://www.linkedin.com/in/alena-sim-96220b97/)